cloud-copilot/iam-expand/README.md

 iam-expand --error-on-invalid-service "r2:Get*Tagging"
 # Throws an error and returns a non zero exit code
-# Error: Service not found: r2
+# Service not found: r2
 ```

 #### `--invalid-action-behavior`